 This section is dedicated to work opportunities offered to students during their stay abroad.
 A language study trip abroad can turn out to be an excellent opportunity to earn some pocket money by working and putting into practice the language skills acquired in an academic context in the field.
 One of the main assets of a long-term gap year programme is the time you have at your disposal.
 Time to discover the city of course, to go out and enjoy yourself whilst learning the language, but also time to become integrated and involved in the local working life through a job during or after your studies.

 Jobs in Europe

 In Europe, it is completely legal for member citizens of the European Community (including Swiss) to work during their studies.
-In this way, cities like Berlin, Barcelona, Galway, Rome or Brighton, thanks to their size and/or vitality, form an ideal setting for finding a job which you will be able to combine with your classes or which you allow you to extend your stay onsite.
-Each of our partner schools, veritable showcases of their city, will be able to guide you and advise you in an efficient manner in your job search.
-And if you add to this the effect of 'word of mouth', the various student promotions which follow each other and intersect, the "former students" who exchange their tips and recommendations and share their experience with the "new students" they've met in from of the notice board of available jobs...it's a "mine of information" which awaits you!
+In this way, cities like Berlin, Barcelona, Galway, Rome or Brighton, thanks to their size and/or vitality, make an ideal setting for finding a job which you will be able to combine with your classes or which will allow you to extend your stay onsite.
+Each of our partner schools, veritable experts on their city, will be able to guide and advise you in an efficient manner in your job search.
+And if you add to this the effect of “word of mouth”, the various student promotions which follow each other and intersect, the former students who exchange their tips and recommendations and share their experience with the new students they've met in from of the notice board of available jobs...it's a "goldmine of information" which awaits you!

-The Job Club meets up regularly and all of the interested students can participate in it for free.
+The Job Club meets up regularly and any interested students can participate for free.
 There, you will find: